includeos/IncludeOS/README.md

 ### <a name="develop_pkg"></a> Getting started developing packages

+If you are interested in editing/building our dependency packages on your own, you can checkout our repositories at [includeos/](https://github.com/includeos/).
+Some our tools and libraries are listed below under [Tools and Libraries](#libs_tools).
+You can find the external dependency recipes at [includeos/conan](https://github.com/includeos/conan).
-Currently building works for `clang-6` and `gcc-7.3.0` compiler toolchains.
+Currently we build with `clang-6` and `gcc-7.3.0` compiler toolchains.
-It is expected that these are already installed in your system.
+It is expected that these are already installed on your system.

 ##### Building Tools